 Ground penetrating radar operates by transmitting pulses of ultra high frequency radio waves (microwave electromagnetic energy) down into the ground through a transducer (also called an antenna).
 The ground penetrating radar antenna (transducer) is pulled along the ground by hand or behind an ATV or a vehicle.
 The transmitted energy is reflected from various buried objects or distinct contacts between different earth materials.
 The antenna then receives the reflected waves and stores them in the digital control unit.
 The control unit registers the reflections against two-way travel time in nanoseconds and then amplifies the signals.
 The output signal voltage peaks are plotted on the ground penetrating radar profile as different color bands by the digital control unit.

 How Ground Penetrating Radar Locates Unmarked Graves at Cemeteries

 GeoModel, Inc. conducts ground penetrating radar surveys for locating unmarked gravesites and confirming marked gravesites at cemeteries.

 The GPR profile and cross-sectional diagram (above) shows several gravesites (caskets) detected using ground penetrating radar (GPR).
 The soils at this site were very sandy and the caskets produced distinct anomalies.
-The GPR image shows the condition of the graves, from distinct (more recent internments) to collasped or deteriorated graves (older internments).
-Click here for more information on GeoModel, Inc.’s grave locating services.
+The GPR image shows that the condition of the graves are very distinct (more recent internments).
+Click here for more information on GeoModel, Inc.’s grave locating services using ground penetrating radar.